ipeerbhai/Teaching/README.md

 ## Ethereum ##
 This directory contains simple examples of smart contracts.

+## HTML ##
+This directory contains some examples of HTML5, CSS3, and Bootstrap 4.

 ## NodeJS ##
-Timing, Promise, and Express standup examples in NodeJS
+Timing, Promise, and Express standup examples in NodeJS.

 ## Web3js ##
 This directory contains a large example that shows: